PBrockmann/ipython_ferretmagic/README.md

 ## Installation

-First install pyferret following instructions from http://ferret.pmel.noaa.gov/Ferret/documentation/pyferret It will set all directories needed to run pyferret (font, ppl, jnls, datasets, ...).
+First install PyFerret following instructions from http://ferret.pmel.noaa.gov/Ferret/documentation/pyferret It will set all directories needed to run pyferret (font, ppl, jnls, datasets, ...).

-Install also pyferret as a conda package from https://anaconda.org/conda-forge/pyferret The ferret magic extension is part of the distribution.
+Install also PyFerret as a conda package from https://anaconda.org/conda-forge/pyferret The ferret magic extension is part of the distribution.

 ## Usage